livingsocial/big_decimal_helper/README.md

     end

 This just calls <code>.composed_of</code> behind the scenes, but since I can never remember how to use that API, I wrapped it in a more intention-revealing macro.

+(*NOTE:*  This gem does not declare a dependency on ActiveRecord.
+If this gem loads before ActiveRecord does, that macro won't automatically appear.
+Should this happen to you, just add <code>BigDecimalHelper.add_active_record_macro!</code> to <code>config/initializers/big_decimal_helper.rb</code> in your Rails project.)

 ## Contributing